 A new park for Scarborough

 The company is the preferred bidder for the former Futurist theatre site on Scarborough’s South Bay.
 Before the building can be demolished, the adjacent cliff needs stabilising.
 In its place, Gibb want to build a “predominantly indoor attraction” called Flamingo Land Coast.
-A big FEC or a mini theme park, it would join existing attractions in the town including the Sea Life Scarborough, the Luna Park fun fair and new Alpamare waterpark, which opened in 2016.
+A big FEC or a mini theme park, it would join existing attractions in the town.
+These include the Sea Life Scarborough, the Luna Park fun fair and new Alpamare waterpark, which opened in 2016.

 The project is still in its infancy, says Gibb.
 However, “it would be quite rewarding for me to do my bit for the town in which I grew up.
 It’s close to the mothership too, which always helps.”